-Jay Cutler used the same bodybuilding workout repeatedly.
+Jay Cutler the bodybuilder used the same bodybuilding workout repeatedly.
 Also, he focused on one body part at a time, often committing twice weekly to double-up sessions.

 Thus, this rule helped him do the best exercises with show-stopping improvements.
 So don’t be afraid to work your body hard as long as you give it the proper rest it needs.
 Then, you can double up to build bigger muscles when it works.

 Jay thinks that information about bodybuilding grows exponentially.
 You can never know everything about bodybuilding.
 One might believe that a top-notch competitor like Jay Cutler always looked for tricks to improve his performance.
 Instead, Jay combined scientific methods with his subjective approach.

 Jay listened to his body and trained accordingly.
 Also, he believed things worked out differently for different people at different times.
 What works for you today might not work tomorrow, so trust your body and go with the flow.